Robert Stanes

 Sir Robert Stanes (13 May 1841 – 6 September 1936) was a British businessman and philanthropist in India who founded United Nilgiri Tea Estates (UNTE) in Coimbatore.

 Stanes was born in Aldgate, London, the eighth of nine children of James Stanes (12 March 1796 – 3 February 1880) and Sarah Poultney Stanes (née Worth; 26 April 1806 – 15 July 1843).
 James Stanes was a glass and china shipping merchant who established the Stanes' presence in India by sending several of his sons to the country.
-In 1848, James Stanes junior (1830-1852), the second son, arrived in southern India and established the Runnymede Coffee Estate near Coonoor in Madras Presidency.
-He was drowned in May 1852 while traveling near Kulhutty.
+In 1848, James Stanes junior (1830-1852), the second son, arrived in southern India and established the Runnymede Coffee Estate near Coonoor in Madras Presidency He was drowned in a swimming accident in May 1852 while travelling near Kulhutty.
 Later that year, following the death of James Stanes junior, William Henry Stanes (12 May 1826 – 31 January 1865), his eldest brother, was sent to India.
 He was followed by the fourth son, Thomas Stanes (6 January 1837 – 30 January 1905), who arrived at Madras on the SS Hindustan on 26 June 1855.
 James Stanes senior visited his sons William and Thomas in Madras Presidency in 1855, accompanied by his third son, Henry Thomas Stanes (1835-1917), who ran the London end of the family's businesses.
 The greatest impact in India was made by Robert Stanes, the youngest son, who arrived in India on 24 December 1858 on his father's ship the SS Trafalgar while still a boy of seventeen.